i3-8130U/TGSharp/README.md

 Type /help to get list of commands.
 To get help for command, type ```/help [command name without "/"]```.
 Also you can browse [commands.md](commands.md)

+# Plans for next version
+TGSharp v1.2.0:
+1. New functions: reboot, shutdown, copy files, take webcam screenshots.
+2. Instrucions to create bot, FAQ.
+3. Linux support.
+4. Will be tested on Windows 7 x86 and x64 and Windows 8.1 x64.

 # Modules used
 | Name                  | Link                                            | Usage                        |
 |-----------------------|-------------------------------------------------|------------------------------|